 But in the process I learned what it takes to play the instrument easily and effectively.
 I know how hard it can be.
 But I also know how easy it can be.

 I welcome students of all ages.
-The only requirement is a genuine hunger to learn and improve and a willingness to work.
+The only requirement is a genuine hunger to learn and improve.